A success timeline featuring the most significant achievements of Muhammad Ali.

 In 1997, Muhammad Ali was the recipient of the Arthur Ashe Courage Award.

-In 1999, Ali was named in Time magazine's list of the 100 Most Important People of the 20th Century, alongside Pelé and Jackie Robinson.
+In 1999, Ali was named in Time magazine's list of the 100 Most Important People of the 20th Century, alongside Pelé and Jackie Robinson, solidifying his status as a pivotal figure.

 In January 2001, Muhammad Ali was presented with the Presidential Citizens Medal by President Bill Clinton.

-In 2001, the biopic Ali garnered a Best Actor Oscar nomination for Will Smith for his portrayal of Ali.
+In 2001, Will Smith received a Best Actor Oscar nomination for his portrayal of Ali in the biopic Ali.

-In 2002, Ali was honored with a star on the Hollywood Walk of Fame, mounted vertically at his request.
+In 2002, Ali was honored with a star on the Hollywood Walk of Fame, mounted on a vertical surface out of deference to his request that the name Muhammad not be walked upon.

 In November 2005, Muhammad Ali was presented with the Presidential Medal of Freedom by President George W. Bush.